 The variety of taxes and excises levied by the State is indicated in several tables in this Official Statement.
-Census figures for 2003 showed that Ohio then ranked 28th in state taxes per capita.
-Three major tax bases in the State, personal income (taxed by the State and municipalities and, with voter approval, by certain school districts), retail sales (taxed by the State and counties and transit authorities), and real and tangible personal property (taxed by local governments), are described below.
+Census figures for 2004 showed that Ohio then ranked 27th in state taxes per capita.
+Three major tax bases in the State, personal income (taxed by the State and municipalities and, with voter approval, by certain school districts), retail sales and use (taxed by the State and counties and transit authorities), and real and tangible personal property (taxed by local governments), are described below.
+In addition, effective July 1, 2005, the State is commencing the phase-in over five years of a new commercial activity tax (CAT) on taxable gross receipts from doing business in Ohio, and is phasing out over the same general period its corporate franchise tax (except for its continuing application to financial institutions and certain affiliates of insurance companies and financial institutions).
+The initial rate for the CAT is 0.06% with the CAT ultimately to be levied at a rate of 0.26% when fully implemented in 2009.
+As described further below, a portion of the receipts from the CAT will be used to make compensating payments to schools and other taxing units in connection with the phase-out of the tangible personal property tax over the next three calendar years.

 In addition to those tax bases, the State imposes a tax on the use, distribution, or sale of motor vehicle fuel.
-This "gasoline" tax was raised two-cents per gallon effective July 1, 2004 to 26¢ per gallon, and is authorized to increase up to two cents next fiscal year to a maximum of 28¢ per gallon (one cent of this tax is specifically directed to local highway-related infrastructure projects).
+This "gasoline" tax was raised two-cents per gallon effective July 1, 2005 to 28¢ per gallon (one cent of this tax is specifically directed to local highway-related infrastructure projects).